lfe-rebar3/compile/README.md

 ]}.
 ```

-Then just call your plugin directly in an existing application:
+Then just call your plugin directly from your project directory:

 ```bash
 $ rebar3 help lfe compile